Approximating Pandora's Box with Correlations: A Naive Reduction to

 \end{lemma}

 \begin{proof} We show that given an optimal policy for $\pbv$, we can construct a feasible policy $\pi'$ for $\mathcal{I}'$ such that $c(\pi_{0}) \leq 2c(\pi^*_{\mathcal{I}})$.
-We construct the policy $\pi'$ by opening the same boxes as $\pi$ and finally opening the corresponding ``values" box, in order to find the $0$ and stop.
+We construct the policy $\pi'$ by opening the same boxes as $\pi$ and finally opening the corresponding ``values" box, in order to find the $0$ needed to stop.